Hansje te Velde

-Besides working in private practice, I have worked in different settings such as a Centre for Counselling and Psychotherapy, a Groupwork Practice, three universities - on a counselling course and in counselling departments,.
+Besides working in private practice, I have worked in different settings such as a Centre for Counselling and Psychotherapy, a Groupwork Practice, three universities - as trainer on a counselling course and counsellor in counselling departments,.

 I am accredited and registered with BACP and UKRCP.

 My background is in a wide range of social work - mental health, child protection, adoption, fostering, elderly, residential care, family work, cultural issues (19 years).
 I am committed to ongoing training and personal development through reading, discussions and explorations with other practitioners, supervision and courses .